Is it Safe to Go on a Shore Excursion on a Cruise Ship?

 Cruise ships market many shore excursions for the exotic ports they take the passengers to.
 Shore excursions present a potential risk of danger, and before booking a shore-side excursion, a cruise ship passenger should do some research about the particular excursion and not rely upon the cruise ship companies representations.

-It would be well advised for any passengers to at a minimum do the following:
+Our cruise ship accident lawyers advise for any passengers to at a minimum do the following:

 1. Go on the computer and google the name of the shore excursion and the company.
 See if there are any reviews or past visitor experiences.